svn2github/sqljet/trunk/README.txt

-This is a README.txt file for SQLJet - pure Java embedded database management engine with SQLite format support.
+This is a README.txt file for SQLJet built from 'trunk'.
+SQLJet is a pure Java (tm) embedded database management engine with SQLite format support.

 1. DESCRIPTION